Beelzebarb/sft/README.md

 ## 🙏 Acknowledgements

+**Paul Dirac** - Discovered antimatter and the Dirac equation, his work on locality inspired me to build this.
+I named Dirac Core Pressure after him, which is a custom short-range exclusion force.
+**Philip M. Morse** - Inventor of the Morse Potential which is used along the Dirac Core Pressure to stabilize the quantum universe.
+Without it, this would never work.
 Built with guidance from ChatGPT-4 and fueled by curiosity, persistence, and a deep love for physics.

 ---